gamassimino/droplet-ship-hero/README.md

 Droplets are integrations between third-party services and Fluid.
 This is a repository intended to be used as an example for creating Droplets.

+Documentation can be found in the [project's wiki](https://github.com/fluid-commerce/droplet-template/wiki)

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://www.heroku.com/deploy?template=https://github.com/fluid-commerce/droplet-template)

 ### Technology Stack